CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-Once the enrichment finishes, there is a new column in our DataFrame called `POPCY` with the `SUM` of population projected for the year 2019, in the US Census block group which contains each one of our Starbucks stores.
+Once the enrichment finishes, there is a new column in our DataFrame called `POPCY` with the `SUM` of population projected for the year 2019, from the US Census block group which contains each one of our Starbucks stores.

-The reason why we are obtaining the `SUM` is because we are using the `ags_sociodemogr_e92b1637` which is data aggregated at the Census block group level, and furthermore, the `POPCY` variable is aggregated by `SUM` as we can see in the Catalog `Variable` metadata:
+The reason we are obtaining the `SUM` is because we are using the `ags_sociodemogr_e92b1637` which is data aggregated at the Census block group level, and furthermore, the `POPCY` variable is aggregated by `SUM` as we can see in the Catalog `Variable` metadata:

 ```python